 The course is for students who are keen performers, confident, want to develop their understanding of drama, like to work practically, are committed and enthusiastic about drama and are creative and willing to share ideas.
 It is also for those with a passion for technical theatre; set, lighting, costume, make-up and design.
 Everyone will also have the opportunity of visiting theatres and experiencing professional productions; we also attend run a West End residential and take part in workshops with professionals.

 To succeed in GCSE Drama students need three things:

 In order to achieve students need to work co-operatively in a variety of groups.
 They develop their analytical writing through practice in lessons and at home.
 Students develop their ability to express their ideas and experiment ways of communicating to an audience.
 They must be prepared to spend time outside of lessons rehearsing for both Component 2 and 3.

-Mrs Ashley introduces you to GCSE Drama
+Mrs Ashley introduces GCSE Drama

 Component 1: Understanding Drama

 1 hour 30 minutes written examination – 40% of the qualification

 - Section A – Theatre roles, staging and types of stage

 - Section C – Evaluation of live theatre seen

 Component 2: Devising Drama and coursework